BlueErik/data-engineering-local-marketing/README.md

 ## Overview 📊
-This is a full personal data analysis project.
+This is a full personal data engineering project.

-_Microsoft Excel Visual Basic for Applications (VBA) for digital marketing advertisement data._
+_Local ETL pipeline for digital marketing advertisement data._

 ## Details 🗂️

-The VBA script functionalities (by module):
+The Notebook functionalities:
 -
 -